 Neck cushions are available to blow up or in pillow form* with a firm filling.
 I prefer to blow it up because I want to store it as small as possible when I don’t need it.
 However, the cheap parts from Xenos or where else for a few Euros are no good, the air is quickly out and the holes are not to be mended.

-In the meantime I use an Eagle Creek Exhale Neck Pillow*.
+In the meantime I use an inflatable Neck Pillow*.
 This has an inner air bubble with a big hole valve which works like a flutter valve.
 You can put on your lips with a kiss and just breathe in.
 Goes super easy, not like the bath ball Schniepel valves.
 To release the valve, the center pin is pushed in and the thing is empty again.
 The outer cover can be removed and machine washed at 30°.
 To connect the ends of the cones there is a small band with click-lock.
 This prevents the croissant from slipping down while sleeping.
 You can quickly click it on the backpack when changing.
 If you are not a baggage minimization freak like me, the solid-fill cones are certainly an equally pleasant option.

 … and blanket

 A small cuddle blanket* is another feel-good accessory, especially for night cruises.
-If you are travelling with a sleeping bag, you can use the cotton inlet*, which I advise you to use anyway.
+If you are travelling with a sleeping bag, you can use the silk inlet*, which I advise you to use anyway.
 Otherwise, a 1.50×1.50 blanket made of soft fabric or wool is sufficient.
 You can cover yourself with it to a certain extent, which protects you from draughts and creates a kind of shielded intimate zone during sleep, which makes many people feel more comfortable.

 One night on the bus – what do I wear?